 - **Database**: MySQL (RDS) with data analytics powered by Lucene and Angular JS.

-- **Mobile Integration**: REST-based services with JSON response for seamless mobile app integration.
+- **Mobile Integration**: REST-based services with JSON response for seamless mobile app integration including the ability to download a mobile app.

 1.8 Assumptions and Dependencies

 The following assumptions and dependencies are considered in the scope of this project: